-The information presented in this report is compiled from a variety of sources.
-In fall 2014, PGAV Planning conducted field research that identified the parcels and buildings located in the Project Area, the number of units in each building, and whether the units were occupied or vacant.
+The information presented in this report us compiled from, a variety of sources.
+In fall 2014, PGAV piannirig conducted field research that identified the parcels and buildings located irythe,.Project\Area-,-the riurjiber; of units inieach building, -and,,whether the units were occupied or vacant actual unit-.
+1512,